yogsototh/yblog/Scratch/fr/blog/Holy-Haskell-Starter.md

 cabal install haddock
 ```

-Be sure to have cabal in your PATH, you could for example add it this way:
+Be sure to have `haddock` in your `PATH`.
+You could for example add it like this:

 ``` bash
 # You might want to add this line in your .profile